ZeuusOP/ZeuusOP/README.md

-Hello, I'm Mehul — an aspiring Business Analyst driven by a strong interest in transforming data into meaningful business insights.
+Hello, I'm Mehul — a Data Analyst driven by a strong interest in transforming data into meaningful business insights with strong AI , Automation and Prompting Skills.

 This GitHub profile serves as a curated space to showcase my learning journey, hands-on projects, and skills relevant to the field of business analytics.
 Here, you'll find: